justinmk/notes/dotnet_binding.md

 want to modify the [EF source](https://github.com/aspnet/EntityFramework) and use that modified version instead of the NuGet version.

-Before compiling your modified version of EF, make sure you change the AssemblyVersion (in file `SharedAssemblyVersionInfo.cs`) to something other than the version they're shipping, to be super sure you are referencing the modified EF assembly and not some cached assembly hiding in the binder's *search path*.
+Before compiling your modified version of EF, make sure you disable signing[1], and change the AssemblyVersion (in `SharedAssemblyVersionInfo.cs`) to something other than the version they're shipping, (to be super sure you are referencing the modified EF assembly and not some cached assembly hiding in the binder's search path).

-Here it's changed it to 6.0.0.42 (the other entries don't matter[1]):
+Here it's changed it to 6.0.0.42 (the other entries don't matter[2]):

 ```cs
 #if !BUILD_GENERATED_VERSION